osoml/pid4nfdi/content/accessibility/_index.md

       text: |
         The information on the accessibility of these web pages and its contact details are in accordance with § 9b NBGG.

-        This accessibility statement applies to {{site.BaseURL}} and its sub-pages.
+        This accessibility statement applies to _pid.services.base4nfdi.de_ and its sub-pages.

         ## Compliance Status
         These websites are mostly compatible with the requirements of the harmonized European standard EN 301 549 V2.1.2 (08-2018) and WCAG 2.1 (Web Content Accessibility Guidelines).
 The non-compliances and/or exemptions are listed below.